 - Indicated means a finding that there is credible evidence, which has not been satisfactorily refuted, that physical abuse, neglect, or sexual abuse did occur.

 - Unsubstantiated means a finding that there is an insufficient amount of evidence to support a finding of indicated or ruled out.

 - Ruled Out means a finding that abuse, neglect, or sexual abuse did not occur.

 If the citizen disagrees with the finding they can appeal the ruling.

 Many people are afraid of reporting child abuse.
 They think, "I don't want the person I reported to know," or, "I'm afraid it will come back to haunt me," or, "it's not my business."

-Ironically, if you asked people if they should help after witnessing a nearby car accident, most will say yes.
-But, in a case of suspected child abuse, that thinking may be different.
+If you ask people if they should help after witnessing a nearby car accident, most will say yes.
+But, in a case of suspected child abuse, the thinking may be different.
 Why?
-Because of prevalent attitudes that someone else's children are either "their responsibility" or "their property".
+Because of prevalent attitudes that someone else's children are "their responsibility."